author

 by Mary Antin, Elizabeth Ashe, Kathleen Carman, Cornelia A. P. (Cornelia Atwood Pratt) Comer, Mazo De la Roche, Annie Hamilton Donnell, James Edmund Dunning, Rebecca Hooper Eastman, William Addleman Ganoe, Lucy Huffaker, Joseph Husband, S. H. Kemper, Christina Krysto, Ellen Mackubin, Edith Ronald Mirrielees, Margaret Prescott Montague, Edward Morlae, Meredith Nicholson, Kathleen Thompson Norris, Laura Spencer Portor, Lucy Pratt, Elsie Singmaster, Charles Haskins Townsend, Edith Wyatt

-Christina Krysto was an American author active in the early 1900s.
-A LibriVox author page describes her as born around 1887 and notes that she graduated from the University of California, Berkeley, in 1909.
+Christina Krysto was an American author active in the 1910s and 1920s.
+Sources available online identify her as born around 1887, and one archival source lists her dates as 1887–1980.
+LibriVox also notes that she graduated from the University of California, Berkeley in 1909.